 The team at The Women’s Center can check your bone strength through a bone mineral density test that is painless and done via a special type of X-ray.
 The test lets your doctor know if you’re at risk of breaking a bone or if treatments you’re undergoing for osteoporosis are helping to make your bones stronger.

 Improving your diet to include plenty of calcium and vitamin D, which support healthy bones, can help protect you from osteoporosis.
 Your doctor at The Women’s Center can also help you devise an exercise plan that supports bone strength.
 In many cases, they also prescribe medications that help build bone and reduce the rate at which bones break down.

 Your doctor may also discuss hormone therapy to help prevent or decrease the increased rate of bone loss that accompanies menopause.

-Call The Women’s Center office nearest you or book an appointment online today to learn how you can prevent osteoporosis or slow its progression.
+Call The Women’s Center Hunter’s Creek office today to learn how you can prevent osteoporosis or slow its progression.

 These screenings are scheduled by the practice at the Hunter’s Creek location